EichlerLab/svpop/MERGE.md

 1. Intersect: Generate a table of variants from two sources indicating which are found in both and which are exclusive to either source.

+For samplesets, SVs and indels are merged together to avoid artifacts on SV boundaries (i.e. missing support for a 50 bp SV from a 49 bp indel).

 ## Merging paradigm

 SV-Pop has a flexible merging system and could support any number of merging strategies.
 Currently, it only has a